 The dataset variables used for the analysis were age in months, height, sex, weight, index of multiple deprivation (originally deciles, and recoded into quintiles), ethnic group, and rural/urban indicator (recoded into a binary classification).

 For Wales BMI classification series, percentage of obese was subtracted from percentage of overweight or obese to provide the figure for percentage of overweight that is reported here.

-For Northern Ireland BMI classification series, percentage of obese was subtracted from percentage of overweight and obese to provide the figure for percentage of overweight that is reported here.
+For Northern Ireland BMI classification series, percentage Obese was subtracted from percentage Overweight or Obese to provide the figure for percentage of overweight that is reported here.